On average, your neighbors pay $156 a month.See Your Rates

 Home prices can greatly affect the cost of insurance in any given state.
 A higher average home price generally means higher premiums in that state.
 For Oklahoma, the average listing price is $186,033 as of July 2015, almost $100,000 lower than the national average of $284,748.

 Burglary is a serious and sometimes violent property crime.
-States with higher average burglary rates generally have higher average home insurance premiums, because the likelihood that someone will need to file a claim is higher.
-According to data from the FBI Uniform Crime Report, in 2013, Oklahoma’s average burglary rate was 866.1 per 100,000 people, which is significantly higher than the national average of 610.0 per 100,000.
+States with higher average burglary rates generally have higher average home insurance premiums.
+That's because the likelihood that someone will need to file a claim is higher.
+According to data from the FBI Uniform Crime Report, in 2013, Oklahoma’s average burglary rate was 866.1 per 100,000 people.
+This is much higher than the national average of 610.0 per 100,000.

-States with more law enforcement per capita tend to be safer than states with fewer policemen and women.
-In Oklahoma, there are 36.9 law enforcement personnel per 100,000 total citizens, slightly higher than the national median of 32 per 100,000.
+States with more law enforcement per capita tend to be safer.
+In Oklahoma, there are 36.9 law enforcement personnel per 100,000 total citizens.
+That's slightly higher than the national median of 32 per 100,000.

-Oklahoma is right in the heart of Tornado Alley, sitting between the Midwest, and the South, with Kansas to the north, and Texas to the south.
+Oklahoma is right in the heart of Tornado Alley.
+It sits between the Midwest, and the South, with Kansas to the north, and Texas to the south.
 This leads to some extreme weather, including tornadoes, thunderstorms, and polarizing seasons, all of which can be homeowners insurance hazards.

 Hot summers: Oklahoma summers are humid and very hot.
-Average high temperatures are about 80 degrees starting in May, and often stay that hot until October, though the hottest month of the year is July.
+Average high temperatures are about 80 degrees starting in May.
+It often stays that hot until October, though the hottest month of the year is July.
 On the western side of the state, towards the panhandle, July high temperatures are about 95 degrees, on average.
 In Oklahoma City, in the middle of the state, highs in July are 94 degrees, and further east, in Tulsa, July highs are 93 degrees.
 Humidity peaks in June, but is especially high from May to September.
 Humidity levels in summer are around 80%, which combines with the heat to make it feel even hotter.
-Prolonged humidity such as this is correlated with the thunderstorms and other extreme weather in Oklahoma, because the hot, humid air from the south and the cold, dry air from the north collide and create severe weather.
+Prolonged humidity like this is correlated with the thunderstorms and other extreme weather in Oklahoma.
+That's because the hot, humid air from the south and the cold, dry air from the north collide and create severe weather.

 Thunderstorms: As previously mentioned, Oklahoma’s unique location creates extreme weather.
-As warm, moist air from the Gulf of Mexico combines with cold, dry air from Canada, and warm, dry air from the Southwest, storm conditions begin brewing.
-Oklahoma has one of the highest rates of thunderstorm activity in the world--on average about 50 days per year of thunderstorms, which are most common on the eastern end of the state.
+Oklahoma has one of the highest rates of thunderstorm activity in the world.
+On average there are about 50 days per year of thunderstormse.
 Oklahoma’s thunderstorms are some of the most violent in the country, and bring heavy rains, intense winds, hail, tornadoes, and sometimes flash floods.

 Thunderstorms are most common in May and June, contributing about a third of the 36.5 total inches of rain that Oklahoma receives annually, on average.
 In Tulsa, for example, they average 93 days of rain per year and about 41 inches of rain annually.
 Almost all of Oklahoma’s rain for the entire year comes in the months of May, June, and September.
 During these months, localized flooding is quite common, and can be devastating.
 It is important to note that the only way to obtain flood insurance is through the National Flood Insurance Program.
 Learn more about the NFIP here.

 Tornadoes: Often accompanying severe thunderstorms, tornadoes are extremely common in Oklahoma.
-According to the National Oceanic and Atmospheric Administration, Oklahoma averages 47 tornadoes per year, one of the highest rates in the country--only Florida and Texas receive more tornadoes, on average.
+According to the National Oceanic and Atmospheric Administration, Oklahoma averages 47 tornadoes per year.
+This is one of the highest rates in the country.
+Only Florida and Texas receive more tornadoes.
 In 2012, the National Weather Service ranked Oklahoma the #4 most tornado-prone state.
 Tornadoes are most common during late spring: April, May and June, though May has by far the most.
 Oklahoma is where the highest wind speed of a tornado ever was recorded: in May 1999, radar clocked a tornado at a terrifying 318 mph!
-Even a weak tornado can cause serious damage to homes, trees, and other buildings, so be sure to discuss how you can protect yourself from them with your insurance agent.
+Even a weak tornado can cause serious damage to homes, trees, and other buildings.
+So be sure to discuss how you can protect yourself from them with your insurance agent.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.